tifarekaseke/lab-1_sateliteDataAnalysis/script/README.md

 Script 1:

-- Combining cut, sort, and head with pipe to extract, sort, and select the 10 highest temperature values.
+- Include the header as the first line/row of highest_temp.csv Combining tail, sort, and head with pipe to extract, sort, and select the 10 highest temperature values.
 Then, redirect the result to the file analyzed_data/highest_temp.csv

 - Make the script executable for the owner, group users, and others: chmod a+x temp_script.sh

 Script 2:

 - Select a country: South Africa
+- Extract the header from the satellite data
 - Combining awk and sort to extract South Africa data (select rows), and sort from the highest to the lowest values of humidity.
+- Ensure that the heading remained at the top of the file
 - Save the output into analyzed_data/humidity_data_south_africa.csv
 - Make the script executable for the owner, group users, everyone else with: chmod a+x country_sort_script.sh